Ides of March

 How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a total of 600 calories.
 On another day this week, eat meals that will be posted on Sunday.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.

 The ‘Ides of March‘ are much a part of our vocabulary yet some are not sure what that means.
-To the Romans, every month [there were 10 months prior to Julius Caesar] had a day called the Ides, which marked the middle of the month.
-The psychic’s warning to Julius Caesar, that he should beware the Ides, presaged his assassination on March 15 in 44 BCE.
+To the Romans, every month [there were 10 months prior to Julius Caesar] had a day called the Ides [pronounced ‘ee-dace’ not ‘Idez’], which marked the middle of the month.
+The psychic’s warning to Julius Caesar, that he should beware the Ides, presaged his assassination on March 15 in 44 BCE in ancient Romes’ Theater of Pompey.
 He was murdered by members of the ruling class who feared that he would turn Rome from a Republic into a monarchy.
+It didn’t work out for them.
+Augustus Caesar, Julius’ grandson became Rome’s first Emperor a generation later.
+Everything we think we know about that fateful day in mid-March is taken from the script by William Shakespeare in his play Julius Caesar, written many centuries later and made up in large part out of whole cloth.

 Our observance includes what the patricians would have had available on the table for breakfast [plebians ate porridge].
 Pears were popular in Rome, where they had choice of 40 different varieties!
 Bread was important in that era [‘Bread & Circuses’ came later].
 Poultry was the most common meat, so we will use it in both meals.
 And then there is Caesar Salad: NOT named for the first Caesar of Rome, nor his followers, but for Cesare Cardini, a restauranteur in Tijuana, Mexico who invented it in the 1920s.